Horse64/old-core.horse64.org/README.md

   toolchains or giant IDEs. (unless you want them)

-- **Ready for big projects.** Checks incorrect identifiers, incorrect imports, all at at compile time.
+- **Ready for big projects.** Checks incorrect identifiers, incorrect imports, all at compile time.
   As such, Horse64 has compile checks often only in typed languages, like C# or TypeScript, combined with easy use of a Python or JavaScript.